hot chocolate three ways

 • 1 Tbsp pure vanilla extract, or your favorite liqueur or housemade extract

 • Brush the bottom and sides of a 9-inch square baking pan with vegetable oil.
-Dust the pan generously with confectioners’ sugar (we use a fine mesh metal strainer), knocking any excess sugar out of pan.
+Dust the pan generously with confectioners’ sugar and arrowroot powder mixture (we use a fine mesh metal strainer), knocking any excess sugar out of pan.

-• With the mixer on low speed, pour the hot sugar syrup into the softened gelatin in a thin stream down the side of the bowl.
+• With the mixer on low speed, beat the aquafaba and cream of tartar, gradually increasing the speed to high and beating until stiff peaks.
+Turn the speed down to medium and carefully pour the hot sugar syrup into the aquafaba mixture in a thin stream down the side of the bowl.
 Gradually increase the mixer speed to high and beat until the marshmallow is very thick and forms a thick ribbon when the whisk is lifted, about 5 minutes.
 Beat in the vanilla/extract or liqueur.

 • Scrape the marshmallow into the prepared pan wetting your fingertips with a little water to spread the sticky mixture evenly and to smooth the top.
 Let stand, uncovered at room temperature, until the surface is no longer sticky and you can gently pull the marshmallow away from the sides of the pan with your fingertips, at least 4 hours or overnight.